soniah/blog/content/posts/2009-08-17-installing-aptana-radrails-on-ubuntu-jaunty.md

   - Ruby on Rails
   - Ubuntu
 ---
-I&#8217;ve always used vim as my main editor, but I thought I&#8217;d try RadRails since so many Rails people rave about it.
+I've always used vim as my main editor, but I thought I'd try RadRails since so many Rails people rave about it.

 <!--more-->